 In 2021, the national housing market saw a strong recovery from the pandemic-induced declines in early 2020.
 New housing starts and home resales were very strong in 2021, while home price growth set a record for the year.
 These results were largely driven by the economic growth and employment levels cited above, low mortgage rates, pent-up demand, and the shift in some markets to larger dwellings to accommodate working from home.
 Rental demand also recovered from 2020 lows as a result of higher employment, particular with youth, and renewed immigration.
 This rental demand spurred on pricing growth, which outpaced income growth, which negatively impacted the affordability of rental housing.

 CMHC noted in its HMO that regional disparities continue to remain.
 The reasons for each housing market's vulnerability ratings, including the changes, are described in more detail below.

 For 2022, CMHC expects that growth in prices, sales volumes and housing starts will moderate from the highs in 2021.
-The primary drivers for the continued growth is the strong economy (4.6% economy growth in 2022 predicted by the BoC), high employment levels (record low unemployment rate of 5.2% reported in April 2022) and increase in net migration, pushing demand.
+The primary drivers for the continued growth are the strong economy (4.6% economy growth in 2022 predicted by the BoC), high employment levels (record low unemployment rate of 5.2% reported in April 2022) and increase in net migration, pushing demand.

 For 2023 and 2024, CMHC predicts that price growth will moderate from its current level and that sales and starts will remain above long-run averages.
 With price growth outpacing income growth, affordability continues to be negatively impacted.
 Similarly, rental affordability will decline as a result of increasing demand and low inventory levels.
 Supply chain constraints and the higher input costs will also contribute to the affordability challenge, if they continue.
 Increasing interest rates are predicted for the remainder of 2022 and 2023, which may slow the housing price growth and sales activity in many areas.
-However, in markets like Toronto and Vancouver, the impact may be minimal, given the lack of inventory and the high demand.